Ceebox/Tuna-Freq/tuna_freq/README.md

 # tuna_freq

-An app that lets you measure frequencies with your microphone
+An app that lets you measure frequencies with your microphone, adapted from the FlutterFTT sample code.
+This was made for a small project for school.

 ## Getting Started